 - Learn about the vast range of VPN uses in our guide

 Now, a little more of an explanation can help.
-Websites don’t actually know your name and address -- unless you type that into a web-based form or register for a site.
-However, they do build a user profile based on your IP address so they can determine which products you like, which videos you stream, and also your general location - say, that you live in downtown Seattle or Chicago.
+Websites don’t actually know your name and address – unless you type that into a web-based form or register for a site.
+However, they do build a user profile based on your IP address so they can determine which products you like, which videos you stream, and also your general location – say, that you live in downtown Seattle, or Oldham in Manchester.

 However, it has nothing to with purposefully typing in data into web forms, for your website login, or even things like filling out a survey where the site operator asks for your city name.
 Once you hand this information over, a VPN can’t protect you from being tracked and hounded with ads.